Jul

 Although the process can be overwhelming and complicated, here is a list of basic steps involved in obtaining guardianship.
 Your attorney will be able to guide you through these steps.

-1. Meet with an attorney to determine the type of guardianship needed to meet the needs of your loved one.
+1. Meet with an attorney to determine the type of guardianship needed for your loved one.

 Hopefully, you are not in an emergency situation to gain control of assets or make arrangements for your parent or loved one's personal care.
 If that is the case, you would have to use temporary guardianship procedures.
 Those are slightly less complicated than what is involved in permanent guardianship, but many of the steps are the same.